drivechain-project/docs/bip1-hashrate-escrow.md

 From there, we merely introduce two final concepts:

-1. In each block, an entry in D2 is considered an "approved candidate" if the "ACKs" value is above the "Threshold" value.
+1. In each block, an entry in D2 is considered an "approved candidate" if the "ACKs" value is above 13140.
 2. A "blinded TxID" is way of hashing the txn, in which we first overwrite some parts of the txn with zeros.
-Specifically, the first 36 bytes of TxIn0 (TxOutHash + TxOutIndex), as well as the first 8 bytes of TxOut0.
+Specifically, the first 36 bytes of "TxIn0" (the first input, including TxOutHash and TxOutIndex), as well as the first 8 bytes of "TxOut0" (the first output).

+Blinding is necessary because we allow each sidechain only one UTXO at a time.

-Blinding is necessary because of our restriction of the account to a single UTXO-member.
-Because of this, during the ACKing process two features of that withdrawal-txn may change: the CTIP (which changes with each deposit), and the total quantity of BTC stored in the account (which arbitrarily increases with each new deposit).
+of our restriction of the account to a single UTXO-member.
+Because of this, during the ACKing process the withdrawal-txn (which is currently being ACKed) may change in two ways: the CTIP (which changes with each deposit), and the total quantity of BTC stored in the account (which arbitrarily increases with each new deposit).
 In other words, a withdrawal-attempt is created via M3, but this takes place many blocks before the withdrawal is actually included via M6.
 During this time, a single new deposit to the account would change its CTIP and its value.
-So, we need a way of forcing the TxID to be stable while we ACK it.
+So, what do we ACK?
+Well, we ACK a "blinded" version of the withdrawal.
+This blinded version is stable because the dynamic parts are always overwritten with zeros.

-When M6 is ultimately included in a block, we will force it to spent the entire sidechain balance (by forcing sum(input_values) to equal sum(output_values)).
-It will create a new output which is itself a deposit to the sidechain it withdrew from (which nodes can check using D1's CTIP field).
-This requirement eliminates the possibility of including a transaction fee, as traditionally calculated.
-To compensate for *that*, txn fees should be encoded explicitly, as a withdrawal to OP_TRUE (which the block's miner immediately claims).
+While we ACK a blinded WT^, what is actually included in the blockchain ("M6") is an unblinded WT^.
+Since each blinded WT^ could correspond to many different unblinded WT^s, we need to impose further restrictions on those unblinded WT^s that are finally included.
+First, we will force the final unblinded WT^ to spend the entire sidechain balance (by forcing sum(input_values) to equal sum(output_values)).
+To avoid withdrawing the entire sidechain balance with every withdrawal, we will, secondly, force the unblinded WT^ to create a new output which is itself a deposit to the sidechain it withdrew from (which nodes can check using D1's CTIP field).
+Unfortunately, these requirements eliminate the possibility of including a transaction fee, as traditionally calculated.
+So, finally, to compensate for *that*, txn fees are encoded explicitly as a withdrawal to OP_TRUE (which the main:block's miner can immediately claim).

 With all of this in place, the only requirements for inclusion in a block are these: